Kickstarter and Stepping Stones Series

 The club then stops for lunch together and you are encouraged to mingle with the regular sailors who will be happy to answer questions, help with any rigging questions & generally just chat.
 Don't be shy, none of them bite!

-At approx. 1pm the coach will provide a short de-brief on the morning session and then talk through the afternoon race, they will explain the course, the start and the finish line and answer any questions you have.
+At approx. 12:30pm the coach will provide a short de-brief on the morning session and then talk through the afternoon race, they will explain the course, the start and the finish line and answer any questions you have.
 Kickstarters all start with the slow fleet and the coach will be on hand at the start and throughout the race, either in their own dinghy or in the coach boat to offer advice and support.
-You need to complete the first lap of the afternoon race to get your Kickstarter points, after this you can come in or finish the race and get points for the main club series too.
+You need to complete the first lap of the afternoon race to get your Kickstarter result, after this you can come in or finish the race.

-Kickstarter sailors are required to identify themselves on the water so the regular racers know who you are (& can shout advice & encouragement too) as well as helping the coach, safety boat team and the race team quickly identify you on the water.
+Kickstarter sailors are required to sign-on (in the same way that all racers do) with the Race Officer's team as sailing in the Kickstarter Fleet.
+You will also need identify yourself on the water so the regular racers know who you are (and can shout advice and encouragement too) as well as helping the coach, safety boat team and the race team quickly identify you on the water.
 Y&J Kickstarters usually wear bibs and the Kickstarter adults fly a streamer from the end of their boom.

-Kickstarter participants are requested to sign up on the club website by the Friday before hand so that the coach can prepare a suitable session for the participants attending.
-The Coaching Team usually sends out a summary email each week to collate everything discussed and sometimes they have even been known to set pre-work for the following week!
+Kickstarter participants are requested to sign up to each session on the club website, by 17:00hrs on the Friday before the session, so that the coach can prepare a suitable session content for those attending.
+The Coaching Team usually send out a summary email each week to collate everything discussed and sometimes they have even been known to set home-work for the following week!

 If you buy a boat part way through the series and stop sailing a club boat, this is absolutely fine (the club encourages boat ownership) as the series results are for the sailor, not the boat & sailor combination (which is the usual system).
 This is deliberate to allow you to try different boats and find out which of the many boats sailed at RSC suit you and your family best.